mkkzero/speach-to-text/README.md

-# this is the code for speach-to-text
+# this is the code for speech-to-text

 <!doctype html>
 	<head>